WUSTL-CSE222-FS18/studio-01-studio01_kellettrogersholzer/README.md

 Your group will be both a "Customer" and a "Designer".
 First you'll prepare for your Customer role.
 Browse through the "Mission" cards and select the one that interests you.
 You may use either the specific example on the card or be creative and try to develop another example that fits the goal given on the card.
 Any discussions with  Designers should not reveal the specific example you have in mind.
 Try to really think about the example and how it would fit into your life as a customer.
 Try to build an entire story around it.
 Make sure you have a clear vision in mind.

 ***Q1.1 Briefly describe your Mission:***

+Our mission is to get the designers to create a habit-changing device, which helps the user form or get rid of a habit.
+Because we have a problem of bad handwriting, our group thought that a pencil that vibrates to alert user's poor handwriting would be a good fix the handwriting.

 ## Part 1.2: Finding a Designer/Customer (3 minutes)